Sally's story: a fictional case study for illustrative purposes only

 At first sight, her personal needs and financial situation didn’t match up.

 How an Immediate Lifetime Care plan met Sally’s needs

-The plan addressed Sally's daughter’s principal concerns.
+The recommendation addressed Sally's daughter’s principal concerns.
 It ensured that a proportion of the care fees would be met for the rest of Sally’s life and provided a financial legacy for her descendants.

 - Care costs: these were met from Sally's State Attendance Allowance, Registered Nursing Care Contribution

-(RNCC), pension income and the payments from her care plan.
+(RNCC), pension income and the payments from her Immediate Lifetime Care plan.

 - Tax: Sally paid no income tax because her pensions were set against her personal allowance.
 The state Attendance Allowance is currently tax free and payments from the Immediate Lifetime Care plan were tax free because they were paid to a registered care provider.

 - Nursing care: the RNCC payment went directly to the care home.

 This scenario is for illustrative purposes only.
 Depending on your client’s circumstances it may not be possible to meet all of their needs and therefore leaving a legacy and paying for the cost of care may not be fulfilled.